Top 50 AI Funded Startups June 2026 | Complete Rankings

 $1.6B total • $16B valuation • Series C

 European AI champion with open-source LLMs, sovereign AI focus, and French government backing.
 Europe’s largest AI unicorn by valuation.
+Evaluating in-house chip design alongside inference expansion.

 #14